bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 <div class="image"><img src="/images/kamil_quote_ios.png" alt="Quote on carer growth" title="Quote on carer growth"  /> </div>

 **It’s really hard to argue over the benefits of new technologies if one doesn't know them**.
 And then it's almost impossible to push the product forward.
 Also without knowledge it’s tricky to distinguish good ideas from miss-used ones.
 When someone finds a hammer – suddenly everything around looks like a nail.
 You can end up in RxSwift hell where no one knows what’s going on, or with legacy code that no one wants to work with.

+## What about people who can't use SwiftUI at work?
+If they catch up after hours but don't work with it commercially, would you welcome them to our team?